Pension Transfer Advice – How much does it cost in 2020

 Unfunded public sector schemes include the Teacher’s scheme and the NHS scheme

-You’re in a private sector defined benefit scheme
+You’re in a private sector defined benefit pension scheme

 You’re in a funded public sector pension scheme like the local government pension

-Your pension transfer value is the cash sum equivalent of the benefits you’ve collected in your pension
+Your transfer value is the cash sum equivalent of the benefits you’ve collected in your pension

-A final salary pension transfer value is the sum of money your employer will offer if you leave the pension scheme, and give up your right to any future income from the plan
+A defined benefit transfer value is the sum of money your employer will offer if you leave the pension scheme, and give up your right to any future income from the plan

 Cash equivalent transfer value